Music Industry & Technology

-July 9 – July 27 (3 weeks)
+July 6 - July 24, 2020 (3 weeks)

-Intro To Music Business
+Introduction to Music Business

-Digital Media + Marketing
+Digital Media & Marketing

 Digital media’s rise over the past two decades has turned media production and consumption on their heads, resulting in new industry standards and operations.
-This course investigates the range of organizations and economic forces involved in digital media production, and their related business practices and policies.
+This course investigates the range of organizations and economic forces involved in digital media production, and related business practices and policies.

 Courses in Music Industry & Technology are taught by musicians and music professionals.
 The majority of our faculty teach in the degree programs at UArts.
 Our expert instructors are seasoned educators and dedicated artists who enjoy the opportunity to share their expertise and collaborate with the next generation of musicians and music professionals.